yubai90/Introduction-Time-Series/README.md

-# This folder contains some Matlab files I write for basic forecasting methods.
+# This folder contains some Matlab files I write for some econometrics method used in time series analysis.
+Please see each files for details description.
 If you have any comments, send an email to yu.bai@phd.unibocooni.it.